PsyTeachR/ads-v1/docs/06-joins.md

 ### bind_cols() {#bind_cols}

 You can merge two tables with the same number of rows using `bind_cols`.
-This is only useful if the two tables have their rows in the exact same order.
-The only advantage over a left join is when the tables don't have any IDs to join by and you have to rely solely on their order.
+This is only useful if the two tables have the same number of rows in the exact same order.

 ```r